ak-org/TFDevCert/study_guide.md

 ### **Week 2 - Deep Neural Network**
-* Review the [quick start for beginners] guide and run code in your colab environment
 * Review the [basic classification] tutorial and run code in your colab environment
 * Explore the [tensorflow datasets] documentation
 * Review the [tfdata] tutorial and run code in your colab environment